 During testing, it is essential to look out for the following scripting standards:

 Information collection generally involves providing robots with the necessary information for them to perform operations assigned to them.
-Information supplied to bots are usually gotten from different sources, to ensure that the bots provide reliable results.
+Information supplied to bots is usually gotten from different sources, to ensure that the bots provide reliable results.

 Businesses that use the RPA are supposed to have a process flow.
 The process flow determines how the business functions; it is the original plan which the bot is expected to execute.
 It is similar to a flowchart but a more dynamic flow chart that can test for the functionality of loops, variables, and business logic.
 The process studio is the platform where business flow and bot activities are tested.

-They are both applications, but while the thick client gets all the required attributes properties using the RPA tool, the thin clients do not get any attribute properties.
-An example of a thin client is the virtual environment while examples of the thick client are Internet Explorer, Calculator, and browser.
+They are both applications, but while the thick client gets all the required attribute properties using the RPA tool, the thin clients do not get any attribute properties.
+An example of a thin client is the virtual environment while examples of a thick client are Internet Explorer, Calculator, and browser.

 RPA cannot use experience in solving problems that arise.
 It follows the rules strictly, and even though it has done a one-off rule-based problem-solving task, if it encounters the same problem, it may not be able to fix it.
 All the information supplied must have a well-defined structure and must be electronic because the bots cannot interpret non-electronic information.

 Data supplied to the bots often comes from different sources; it is, therefore, vital that organizations keep track of this information flow.

 Getting at least a basic training of how these things work will be very helpful and bear in mind that it is also very possible to become an expert.
-No coding skill is required, just a basic knowledge of flowchart.
+No coding skill is required, just a basic knowledge of the flowchart.
 With knowledge of the flow chart, you can address complications easily

 The key factors when planning automation includes: